kagg-design/woo-paylate/readme.txt

 = Automatic installation =

-Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of WooCommerce PayLate, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+Automatic installation is the easiest option as WordPress handles the file transfers itself, and you don’t need to leave your web browser.
+To do an automatic install of Gateway for PayLate on WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “WooCommerce PayLate” and click Search Plugins.
+In the search field type “Gateway for PayLate on WooCommerce” and click Search Plugins.
 Once you’ve found our plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =